 For most people, overpacking is a result of bringing too much clothes.

-Then take away half of the clothing that you laid out.
+One way to pack less is by taking all the clothes you want to bring and lay them out.
+Then take half of the clothes away.
 So if you took six t-shirts, only take three.
 Do that to all the clothes you want to bring.
 And if it is possible at all, take away more than half.

-I always pack my bag that will weigh 7kg or less.
-Which means I have about three to four sets of clothing where I can mix and match.
+I always pack my bag that will weigh 7kg or less which means I have about three to four sets of clothing where I can mix and match.

 This may be very ambitious for beginners, and it may take a few attempts.
 But if you manage to pack fewer clothes, you are already winning at the packing challenge!